andrew-canaday/avr128dx-avr-gcc/doc/PROGRAMMER.md

 Probably, the easiest / most reliable way to program this device is with a purpose-built programmer and standard tooling...

-...in my case, I wanted to get started with what I had lying around work in a familiar dev environment (`vim` + `make` + `avr-gcc`), and not wait for anything to arrive in the mail...
+...in my case, I wanted to get started with what I had lying around and work in a familiar dev environment (`vim` + `make` + `avr-gcc`), and not wait for anything to arrive in the mail...